Duke Cunningham: Early life and education

-In 1973, he met Dan McKinnon, a publisher and son of former Congressman Clinton D. McKinnon, who encouraged him to turn his life around.
-Cunningham married his second wife, Nancy, in 1974.
-They have been separated since July 2005 and have two daughters.

-Education and military service

 Cunningham graduated from Shelbina High School in 1959.
-He attended Kirksville Teacher's College for one year before transferring to the University of Missouri in Columbia.
-Cunningham graduated with a bachelor's degree in education and physical education in 1964; he obtained his M.A. in education the following year.
+He attended Kirksville Teacher's College for one year, before transferring to the University of Missouri in Columbia.
+Cunningham graduated with a bachelor's degree in physical education in 1964; he obtained his MA in education the following year.
+He later earned an MBA from National University.

 He was hired as a physical education teacher and swimming coach at Hinsdale Central High School, where he stayed for one year.
-Two members of his swim team competed in the 1968 Olympics, where they earned a gold and a silver medal.
+Two members of his swim team competed in the 1968 Summer Olympics, where they earned a gold and a silver medal.